BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/kyr.md

 These legendaries should be crafted with Haste and Versatility if you're focusing on mythic+.

-<a href="https://www.wowhead.com/spell=355098/divine-resonance" data-wowhead="spell=355098"></a> and <a href="https://www.wowhead.com/spell=337638/vanguards-momentum" data-wowhead="spell=355100"></a> this should be your go to build as Kyrian in mythic+ since it will greatly increase the burst damage you deal with Divine Toll.
+<a href="https://www.wowhead.com/spell=355098/divine-resonance" data-wowhead="spell=355098"></a> and <a href="https://www.wowhead.com/spell=337638/vanguards-momentum" data-wowhead="spell=355100"></a> this should be your go to build as Kyrian in mythic+ since it will increase the burst damage you deal with Divine Toll significantly.
 Keep in mind that
 <a href="https://www.wowhead.com/spell=337825/shock-barrier" data-wowhead="spell=337825"></a> is still a incredibly strong healing throughput choice.

 Note: